Ivy Mok (Radboud University)

 How is it possible that we can have a proper conversation with someone even if that someone is talking very fast, has a strange accent, produces uhm’s all the time, or has to shout over several other talkers in a noisy café?

 Having a simple conversation often seems rather easy, yet Google, Siri, and Alexa still haven’t quite mastered it.
 Somehow, our brain is uniquely equipped to successfully perceive the speech of those around us – even in quite challenging listening environments.
 In this research group, we investigate the psychological and neurobiological mechanisms that underlie the exceptional human behavior of spoken communication.
-We specifically focus on the TEMPoral Organization of Speech (TEMPOS), including such aspects as speech rate, speech rhythm, prosody, amplitude modulations, and neural oscillations.
+We specifically focus on the TEMPoral Organization of Speech (TEMPOS) in both the auditory and the visual modality (e.g., lips, face, hands), including such aspects as speech rate, speech rhythm, prosody, amplitude modulations, and neural oscillations.

 Some examples of ongoing research projects are:

 • Do listeners keep track of how different talkers vary in how they produce speech prosody?

 Hans Rutger Bosker, Giuseppe Di Dona, James McQueen, Giulio Severijnen

 • What is the role of selective attention when listening to competing talkers (e.g., ‘cocktail party’ listening)?

 Hans Rutger Bosker, Rebecca Frost, Christina Papoutsi, Eleni Zimianiti